 To obtain a full refund, you must notify the Agency verbally and confirm in writing 14 days prior to commencement of employment as dated in the agreed contract between the Agency and Client.
 One weeks’ agreed salary as stated in the contract is to be paid to the Candidate.
 Failure to notify the Agency will require you to pay costs as set out above in ‘cancellation’ paragraph.

-On commencement of a Candidate taking up employment and subsequently leaving within the 84 days for those who signed a one-year contract - refunds will only be payable to the Client as follows:
+On commencement of a Candidate taking up employment and subsequently leaving within the first12 weeks for those who signed a one-year contract - refunds will only be payable to the Client as follows:

-The Client accepts that after 84 consecutive days the Candidates probationary period is deemed satisfactory and no refund will be given.
+The Client accepts that after 12 weeks, the Candidates probationary period is deemed satisfactory and no refund will be given.

 A full refund will be given should the Candidate not commence employment as agreed in the signed contract.